Fit and happy through the fall - 5 recommendations for you

 Exercise in daylight and in the fresh air has a positive effect on health and well-being

 A healthy balance between activity and relaxation helps to gather new energy

-Bright, luminous colour accents in yellow and orange improve and enliven the mood
+Bright, luminous color accents in yellow and orange enhance and enliven the mood

 Social contacts promote well-being, reduce stress and have a positive effect on health